-Is the danger related to fine or nanoparticles from a filament 3D printer real ?
-If I leave my window open, am I safe ?
-Yes, but the outdoor air may be polluted, especially if I live in the city, so what about my health ?
+Is the danger of fine or nanoparticles from filament 3D printers real?
+If I leave my window open, am I safe?
+Yes, but the outdoor air may be polluted, especially if I live in the city, so what about my health?

 First of all, let’s start with a small definition.
-What are fine particles called ?
+What are fine particles?

-A cloud of particles that we can’t see, does not mean that the air is healthy.
+A cloud of particles that we can’t see, does not mean that the air is clean.
 Regarding fine particle pollution, they are smaller than a micrometer in size.
-In the field of air quality, these particles are studied using the PM (Particulate Matter) classification.
+In the air quality field, these particles are studied using the PM (Particulate Matter) classification.

-PM 10 – particles less than 10 micrometers
+PM 10 – particles smaller than 10 micrometers

 For comparison, the diameter of a hair is between 50 and 100 micrometers.

-Less than 0.1 micrometer (or 100 nanometers) the term nanoparticle is used.
+Under 0.1 micrometer (or 100 nanometers) the term nanoparticle is used.
 The term Ultrafine Particles (UFPs) is also used to refer to these nanomaterials.
 They have a size between that of an atom and a cell.
-Of course, a 105 nm particle will also be a nanoparticle, it is an order of magnitude.
+Of course, a 105 nm particle will also be a nanoparticle, an order of magnitude.

 Small reminder: 1 micrometer = 1000 nanometers.